Social Good or Scientific Curiosity? Uncovering the Research Framing Behind NLP Artefacts: Research Framings in Hate Speech

 \paragraph{Annotation Scope.} For each paper, we extract quotes from the abstract and introduction that describe the system’s purpose, methods and stakeholders.
 We annotate the presence of epistemic element types defined in \S \ref{sec:cross-domain}.
 Each paper is then assigned one or more discourse-level \textit{research framings}.
 Appendix~\ref{new-narratives-appendix} defines the framing types.
 All examples were annotated based on explicitly stated text only, avoiding inferred intent.
 Detailed guidelines are provided in Appendix \ref{annotation-appendix}.

 \paragraph{Findings} The distribution of research framings in our annotated HS dataset reveals that \textit{Vague Identification} is the most prevalent (44.74\%).
 These papers present systems for detecting toxic content but fail to specify who will act on the outputs or how.
-Overall, vague research framings make up 64.47\% of the dataset, underscoring a broader trend of ambiguity in the intended use of hate speech detection models (see Appendix~\ref{app:hs-dist} for distribution details).
-This is reinforced by the prevalence of \textit{Vague Data Analysis}, where papers combine scientific inquiry with social aims (e.g., ``fighting hate'') without articulating how the analysis supports real-world impact.
+Overall, underspecified research framings make up 64.47\% of the dataset, underscoring a broader trend of ambiguity in the intended use of hate speech detection models (see Appendix~\ref{app:hs-dist} for distribution details).
+This is reinforced by the prevalence of \textit{Vague Data Analysis}, where papers combine knowledge exploration with social aims (e.g., ``fighting hate'') without articulating how the analysis supports real-world impact.

 The second most common framing is \textit{Scientific Curiosity}, often seen in papers that examine the linguistic characteristics of hate speech—such as nuance and sarcasm—or that introduce new datasets and benchmarks.
 Notably, only around 15\% of papers clearly specify practical applications for mitigating hate speech, with a small percentage (2.63\%) focusing specifically on limiting toxic content generated by LLMs.